Last Updated: May 29, 2022

 Telegram’s invite links for group chats and channels can be with a limited duration, a limited number of uses or both, and links can be turned into a scannable QR Code to be put on everything – posters, billboards, brochures, etc. It is an excellent option for businesses as you can verify which users joined using which invite link.
 This way, you know which format has been the most effective for growth.

-Option for all Telegram chats, somewhat similar to WhatsApp’s disappearing messages, is the auto-delete timer.
-This way, you can automatically erase messages for all participants 24 hours or seven days after sending, and not after they have been read like in Secret Chats.
+An option for all Telegram chats, somewhat similar to WhatsApp’s disappearing messages, is the auto-delete timer.
+This way, you can automatically erase messages for all participants one day, one week, or one month after sending, and not after they have been read like in Secret Chats.
+Telegram also allows users to set a custom timeframe when the message will be deleted, ranging from one day to a year.

 You can also make Chat Folders, so if you have many chats, this feature helps you separate and organise your conversations in any way you please.